Janine Melnitz: Extreme Ghostbusters

 Set six years after the series finale of The Real Ghostbusters and Ghostbusters II, Janine has bounced from various jobs since the Ghostbusters closed down in 1991.
 Having been recently downsized from her last job, she returned to school at the New York City College, and among the various (and unmentioned) courses she is taking is a paranormal one, where she is reunited with Egon, going on to help him form the new team.

 Ghostbusters: Afterlife

 Potts reprised her role as Janine in Ghostbusters: Afterlife (2021).
 In the film, now an elderly woman, Janine informs Egon's daughter, Callie, of her father's death and her inheritance of his decrepit farm in Summerville, Oklahoma.
-A post-credits scene includes a deleted clip from the original Ghostbusters, in which Janine gives one of her lucky coins to Egon, followed by a present-day meeting between her and Winston in which they reminisce about their time with the Ghostbusters.
+A post-credits scene includes a deleted clip from the original Ghostbusters, in which Janine gives one of her two lucky coins to Egon, followed by a present-day moment in which she looks at the other one before reminiscing with Winston Zeddemore about their Ghostbusters days.

+Ghostbusters: Frozen Empire

+Potts again reprised her role as Janine in Ghostbusters: Frozen Empire (2024).
+In the film, Janine returned being a receptionist to the Ghostbusters and serves as a liaison between them and Zeddemore Industries's paranormal research and development center.
+She later joined the fight against the horned deity Garraka, wearing her own custom Ghostbusters uniform.